Laughter: Ludovici

 Anthony Ludovici developed the thoughts of Hobbes even further in The Secret of Laughter.
 His conviction is that there's something sinister in laughter, and that the modern omnipresence of humour and the idolatry of it are signs of societal weakness, as instinctive resort to humour became a sort of escapism from responsibility and action.
 Ludovici considered laughter to be an evolutionary trait and he offered many examples of different triggers for laughter with their own distinct explanations.

 Bellieni

 Carlo Bellieni examined laughter in an essay published in New Ideas in Psychology.
 He wrote we can strip back laughter to a three-step process.
 First, it needs a situation that seems odd and induces a sense of incongruity (bewilderment or panic).
 Second, the worry or stress the incongruous situation has provoked must be worked out and overcome (resolution).
 Third, the actual release of laughter acts as an all-clear siren to alert bystanders (relief) that they are safe.

+Other animals

+Several non-human species including rats, apes and dolphins demonstrate vocalizations that sound similar to human laughter.